 The challenge of updating the UI was the limited time.
 I only had 2 weeks to make the change, had the discussion, and design the page and finally delivered it.

-For a clear and direct information review and receive, I chosen created icons for the important information, such as price, course duration and course type.
-For a better visual view, I design each course in a grid and align each grid.
-For delivering, I created hover effect and how the interactive effects will go while coding this website.
+For delivered clear and direct information for customers quickly learn about the corse information, I chose to create some visual icons for important information, such as price, course duration and course type.
+For a better visual view, I design the information of each course in a grid and align it clearly.
+For interaction, I created a hover effect and how the interactive effects go while users interact with the site.